 Tiger Elective Adventure – Rolling Tigers:

-2. With your den or adult partner, try on safety gear you should use while riding your bike.
+- With your den or with your parent, guardian, or other caring adult, try on safety gear you should use while riding a bike.
 Show how to wear a bicycle helmet properly.

-3. With your den or adult partner, learn and demonstrate safety tips to follow when riding your bicycle.
+- With your den or with your parent, guardian, or other caring adult, learn and demonstrate safety tips to follow when riding a bicycle.

-5. With your den or adult partner, do a safety check on your bicycle.
+- With your den or with your parent, guardian, or other caring adult, do a safety check on a bicycle.

-8. Visit your local or state police department to learn about bicycle-riding laws.
+- Visit your local or state police department to learn about bicycle riding laws.

 The printable activities include a safety basics page, a word find, a crossword puzzle and a word scramble among others.
 These will make learning bike safety rules for kids fun and easy!